wp-plugins/sideoffer/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-SideOffer is a pop-out side tab slider designed to generate leads & increase conversions by presenting a highly visible call to action to your users.
+SideOffer is a sliding side tab designed to generate leads & increase conversions by displaying a highly visible call to action for your users

 == Description ==